Go Ad-Free

 Chronic difficulties with the digestive tract can be extremely challenging.
 Inflammatory bowel disease is notorious, of course, as a potentially life-threatening condition.
 But even problems that are less severe can wear a person down.
 That’s why so many people are searching for a way to calm chronic diarrhea.

-Q. In a recent article you mentioned that fenofibrate could help calm chronic diarrhea.
+Q. In an earlier article, you mentioned that fenofibrate could help calm chronic diarrhea.
 I have had bouts of diarrhea for months, and in recent months it had become very frequent.

-I have been using fenofibrate for four weeks with amazing results.
+For four weeks now, I have been using fenofibrate with amazing results.
 I still have some gas and bloating due, I think, to recent gallbladder removal, but the diarrhea is mostly under control.
 Thank you for this great tip which none of the doctors had suggested.

-A. Fenofibrate is prescribed primarily to treat elevated blood lipids such as LDL cholesterol and triglycerides.
-It is not approved for treating diarrhea.
+A. Doctors prescribe fenofibrate primarily to treat elevated blood lipids such as LDL cholesterol and triglycerides.
+They don’t usually see it as a first choice for this, since statins are inexpensive and effective, but it helps people who have trouble with statins.
+The FDA has not approved fenofibrate for treating diarrhea.
 We could find no research on its use for diarrhea following gallbladder surgery, but we are happy it was helpful.

 Some people experience diarrhea as a side effect of this lipid-lowering drug, so we really do not know exactly how it is working.
 Nor do we know how often it will work to calm chronic diarrhea for others who have this problem.
 It is worthwhile to discuss the possibility of an off-label prescription for fenofibrate with a physician.